Go to Twin Peaks Table of Contents for a note on the analysis.

 All "Hello" shots actually take place in front of the BigPayDay slot machine with the Tropical Treasure one to the left, but the orientation for this is sometimes reversed and we also see a different machine being played.
 Shot 22 shows Cooper-Dougie in proper orientation before the BigPayDay machine with the Tropical Treasure on the left.
 Shot 23 shows him getting the jackpot 888 on another machine.
 Then shot 24 shows a reversed orientation before the BigPayDay machine and we see the Tropical Treasure on the right.

-Because of viewing over and over again the symbols coming up in matching 3s on the machines, it occurred to me to look up something on their history and I found something interesting.
+Because of viewing over and over again the symbols coming up in matching 3s on the machines, it occurred to me to look up the history of these symbols.

 "By 1910, in an effort to camouflage the gambling aspects of the Bell, Mills substituted symbols that theoretically promoted the varied flavors of the branded Bell Fruit Gum discharged by a vending attachment, or paid off over the counter.
 The fruit symbols soon became inseparable from the basic machine, forming a united design integrity all its own that made the symbols of the machine as readily recognizable as its form and substance.
 The Mills firm took the step of copyrighting their symbols, getting them legally recognised in 1910 (and carrying that copyright date on their fruit reels until the 1940s), with both Caille and Watling attempting to establish their own.
 But in the end it was the fruit on the Mills models, and specifically the Bell-Fruit-Gum bar symbol. that became the totems of the automatic payout slot machine, with some of these pieces of art surviving on slot machine reels to this day."
 Source: Richard Bueschel book "Lemons, Cherries and Bell Fruit Gum".